Disney Princess Half Marathon Weekend

 The route for the half marathon starts and finishes in Epcot, winding north through the Magic Kingdom in between.
 As the runners wind through both parks, several characters, including some rarely seen ones, make themselves available for impromptu meets.

-The Princess Half Marathon registration is not open for 2015, but is set to start at noon EST on July 15, 2014.
 One important item is the cost, which is significant.
-The 2015 pricing is not available yet, but the 2014 event, like all Run Disney events, had a three tiered pricing structure dependent on when you register.
-If you registered prior to August 13, 2013 the cost was $160 per runner, registering between August 14 and November 19, 2013 meant you would have paid $175 per runner, and any time after November 19 was $190.
-There is also the option to run as part of a 2 person team, which adds $15 to the cost of each individual (it is also important to note that it is not a relay team, each person must run the full race).
+Like all Run Disney events, the Princess Half Marathon have a three tiered pricing structure dependent on when you register.
+If you registered prior to September 1, 2014 the cost was $170 per runner, registering between September 2 and October 21, 2014 meant you would have paid $185 per runner, and any time after October 22 was $200.
+There is also the option to run as part of a team, which adds $10 to the cost of each individual (it is also important to note that it is not a relay team, each person must run the full race).
 You should expect some of the prices to increase for 2015.